Noise Bylaw Review

 Yes, this may be Provincial jurisdiction, but licensing by the Town for such venues, must include compliance with and verification of Provincial legislation.

-Disrupted Sleep almost 3 years ago
+Disrupted Sleep over 3 years ago

 Sent to Mayor Mrakas and The Auriran!